 Shooting to develop a visual record of the conditions that existed during the inspection is a good idea.

-Shoot the data plates of major appliances that will remain with the home, like the water heater.
-Sellers have been known to replace newer water heaters with older ones after the inspection has taken place.
-Your client might want to know how it was possible for you to miss a water heater that produced no hot water!
+Shoot the data plates of major appliances that will remain with the home.
+Sellers have been known to replace newer water heaters and air-conditioning units with older ones after the inspection has taken place.

 Shoot crawlspaces, attics and roof slopes.
-These are areas that the client might otherwise never see, so consider including these in the report as client education.
+These are areas that the client might otherwise never see.

 ANNOTATION